-Then, there’s the Battery Atlanta – a massive complex outside the stadium that has shops, restaurants and even concert venues.
+The Battery Atlanta – a massive complex outside the stadium that has shops, restaurants and even concert venues – remains open seven days a week year-round.
 If you can’t find something to get into, you’re not looking hard enough.

 To save you the trouble of figuring it all out yourself, here’s a brief rundown of all the eateries you can expect to see at SunTrust Park and the Battery.